pwoolvett/drytoml/README.md

      contains everything pre-installed.
 You must open the cloned directory using the [remote-containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-     Just run `poetry shell` or prepend any command with `poetry run` to ensure commands run inside the virtual environment.
+     Just run `poetry shell` or prepend any command with `poetry run` to ensure commands are run inside the virtual environment.

    * Using poetry: `poetry install -E dev`